tsgates/arch-wiki-markdown/wiki/JWM.md

 Package installation
 --------------------

-jwm is part of the official Arch Linux [community] repository.
+Install jwm from the official repositories.

-    # pacman -S jwm

 Warning:Recent SVN snapshots (e.g. 500) have migrated to Mod key masks (e.g. H to 4).